DomT4/homebrew-autoupdate/README.md

 ## Shell Completion

 This tap provides shell completion for the `brew autoupdate` command.
+The completions support bash, zsh, and fish shells.

-To enable it, run:
+To enable completions for external commands (including `brew autoupdate`), run:

 ```sh
 brew completions link
 ```

-This will link all external tap completions, including those for `brew autoupdate`.
-The completions support bash, zsh, and fish shells.
+This will link all external tap completions to the appropriate locations.
+You may need to restart your shell or run `compinit` (for zsh) after linking completions.

 ## TO-DO (PRs Welcome)